TUfischl/newdetkdecomp/README.md

 ### Prerequisites

-In order to compile NewDetKDecomp you only need a C++ compiler supporting C++14.
+In order to compile NewDetKDecomp you need a C++ compiler supporting C++14 and the [Cbc mixed integer programming solver](https://projects.coin-or.org/Cbc).

 ### Installing

+First download and install coinor-cbc as explained on their web page.

 Compile the programs by running make in the root directory.